-Standout functionality that the Toast system offers includes great tools for payment processing, business management, and stock management.
-Features include an inventory value report and food cost reports, menu engineering, offline mode, delivery, and unlimited users.
-Any loyalty or CRM features must be added through third-party integrations.
+When our research team tested the product, they found a number of other stand-out features including an inventory value report and food cost reports, menu engineering, offline mode, delivery, and unlimited users.
+However, any loyalty or CRM features must be added through third-party integrations.

 Apple fans beware, however: The software is designed to run on Toast's own hardware or on other Android tablets — not iPads.
-In addition, the support options include some phone support but no email or live chat support, leading to our researchers' low score of just 1/5 for that category.
+In addition, the support options include some phone support but no email or live chat support, leading to us giving the POS a low score of just 1/5 for that category.

 Interested?
 Get the full rundown in our in-depth Toast POS review.